El contenido no se encuentra disponible en el idioma seleccionado. Estamos trabajando continuamente para agregar más idiomas. Gracias por su apoyo.

 (Optional) Provides supplementary information about the alarm rule.

-Figure 2 Configuring an alarm rule
+Figure 2 Configuring alarm rule parameters

 Table 2 Alarm rule parameters